Among the many types of honey, one that is most widely available is Clover Honey.

 Generally, clover honey is one that is lighter in color and milder in taste than wildflower honey.
 The latter, though, has floral undertones, something not present in the former.

 A bottle of Buckwheat Honey is darker, more like molasses-looking, and has a strong, robust flavor.
 Clover tastes milder and way lighter.

 More commonly produced in Florida and California, where orange trees thrive, orange blossom honey has citrus undertones.
 This is one thing lacking in clover honey.

 Versus Manuka Honey

 Manuka Honey is produced by bees from the Manuka trees in New Zealand.
-The difference lies in the nectar sources used to produce the honey.
+The difference lies in the nectar sources used to produce honey.
 Because of this difference, Research shows that Manuka honey has a more powerful anti-bacterial property due to the presence of methylglyoxal ingredients.

 Try your Luck with the Best Clover Honey

-Interested to try the best clover honey?
+Interested in trying the best clover honey?

 If you are into kosher and gluten-free, this one from Gefen is 100% pure clover honey.
-As a natural sweetener, this honey has lesser calories than table sugar but better taste.
+As a natural sweetener, this honey has lesser calories than table sugar but a better taste.